2025 Hutt City Council election

-The 2025 Hutt City Council election was a local election held from 9 September to 11 October in Lower Hutt, New Zealand, as part of that year's nation-wide local elections.
+The 2025 Hutt City Council election was a local election held from 9 September to 11 October in Lower Hutt, New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

 Voters elected the mayor of Lower Hutt, 13 city councillors, and other local representatives for the 2025–2028 term of the Hutt City Council.
 Postal voting and the first-past-the-post voting system were used.

 Ken Laban was elected as mayor, becoming New Zealand's first Pasifika mayor.

-The council voted to introduce a Māori ward at this election.
-In a referendum on its future held at this election, as part of a nation-wide series of referendums, voters elected to keep the Māori ward.
+The council voted to introduce a Māori ward at this election; in a referendum on its future held at this election (as part of a nation-wide series of referendums) voters elected to keep the Māori ward.

 A majority of voters also voted in favour of exploring amalgamation with the Wellington, Upper Hutt, Porirua and Greater Wellington councils, in an indicative poll on the issue.